NessieCanCode/SlurmComposer/README.md

-# SlurmComposer
+# SlurmCostManager

 ## Description
-SlurmComposer is an intuitive web application designed to streamline the process of generating Slurm job submission scripts.
-By parsing Slurm configuration files, it provides a user-friendly interface to help users efficiently craft scripts, optimizing the use of available HPC resources.
+SlurmCostManager is a comprehensive web application designed to facilitate the accounting and billing of HPC resources in Slurm-managed environments.
+This tool simplifies the process of tracking resource usage and calculating costs, providing research institutions with a robust and user-friendly interface for managing their HPC expenditures.

 ## Project Structure

-Below is an outline of the folder structure for SlurmComposer:
+Below is an outline of the folder structure for SlurmCostManager:

 ```
 SlurmComposer/